-If we can rally around a disaster to ensure our four legged companions are safe, why can’t we do the same in our day in day out regular life?
-You have an ex-marine in Glennie, MI accused of torturing 5 dogs and 6 horses.
-In August we had the second largest dog fighting raid in US history affecting 372 dogs in Alabama, Mississippi, Texas and Georgia.
-These dogs ranged in age between a few days and 12 years old; and were left to suffer in life-threatening heat with no visible fresh water or food, while some were tethered by chains and cables to cinder blocks and car tires.
-And then you have an animal control officer in Long Island facing multiple charges because he had 850 snakes in his house and garage.
-When does our morality of the sacredness of kindness in life kick in?
+If we can rally around a disaster to ensure our four-legged companions are safe, why can’t we do the same in our day-in, day-out regular life?
+You have an ex-marine in Glennie, Mich., accused of torturing five dogs and six horses.
+In August, we had the second-largest dog fighting raid in U.S. history affecting 372 dogs in Alabama, Mississippi, Texas and Georgia.
+These dogs ranged in age between a few days and 12 years old and were left to suffer in life-threatening heat with no visible fresh water or food, while some were tethered by chains and cables to cinder blocks and car tires.
+[T]hen you have an animal control officer in Long Island facing multiple charges because he had 850 snakes in his house and garage.
+When does our morality [related to] the sacredness of kindness in life kick in?

 There are success stories.
-In Monticello, KY, 80 dogs were rescued from a puppy mill.
-The Brown County Animal Center, near Cincinnati, was going to have to euthanize 8 dogs at the end of the week, so they started a campaign for adoptions and 10 dogs were adopted in time.
-But in all reality there are just not enough success stories to brag about.
+In Monticello, Ky., 80 dogs were rescued from a puppy mill.
+The Brown County Animal Center near Cincinnati was going to have to euthanize eight dogs at the end of the week, so they started a campaign for adoptions, and 10 dogs were adopted in time.
+[I]n all reality, [though], there are just not enough success stories to brag about.

 The fourth quarter of the year is when we celebrate all kinds of holidays that reinforce our commitment to each other.
 We also should be taking care of the cats and dogs that are not as fortunate to have secure homes.
-We can help those suffering in Colorado from people to animals.
-Here is a link that lists many of the agencies and foundations responding to the flood victims.
-Also, Global Animal is taking donations to help rescue animals from the Colorado flooding.
-And if you actually want to volunteer to help all animals in all cities, The Humane Society has a wonderful program to join their animal rescue team where you can help save animals who are the victims of illegal animal cruelty and natural disasters.
-At DollarDays on our Facebook page, we are giving away $5,000 in products to animal shelters, so make sure you nominate your favorite shelter that can use our help.
+We can help those suffering in Colorado from people to animals, [and] if you […] want to volunteer to help all animals in all cities, The Humane Society has a wonderful program to join their animal rescue team, where you can help save animals who are the victims of illegal animal cruelty and natural disasters. […]

-In 2012 according to Statistic Brain, there were a little over 5,000 animal shelters in the USA.
-Five million animals entered these shelters and 3.5 million were euthanized.
-This affected 60% of the dogs and 70% of the cats.
-Fifteen percent of the dogs and 2% of the cats were returned to their owners.
-Taxpayers pay $2 Billion annually to round up, house and dispose of homeless animals.
-Sixty three percent of US homes have a companion animal, which is 70 million homes.
-All of these numbers are mind boggling.
-Yet, we only think about these poor victims when there is a flood in Colorado or a dog fighting raid in Alabama.
+In 2012, according to Statistic Brain, there were a little over 5,000 animal shelters in the United States.
+Five million animals entered these shelters, and 3.5 million were euthanized. […] Taxpayers pay $2 billion annually to round up, house and dispose of homeless animals. […] [T]hese numbers are mind-boggling, [y]et we only think about these poor victims when there is a flood in Colorado or a dog-fighting raid in Alabama.
 Since the majority of us are pet owners and pet lovers, these blameless animals that need our help every day should be at the top of our minds.
 Helping to support animals in need is the core of our decency.
 These innocent animals give us much happiness; let’s do everything we can to eliminate their pain and suffering and get them into loving homes.